ethersphere/bee-docs/docs/advanced/swap.md

 ```

 :::info
-Are you a Windows-user and do you want to help us?
+Are you a Windows-user who is willing to help us?
 We are currently missing a simple cashout script for Windows.
 Please see the [issue](https://github.com/ethersphere/bee/issues/1092)
 :::